History of clothing in the Indian subcontinent: British colonial period

 During the British colonial period, Indian clothing went through many changes and began to reflect an evident European influence.
 The British had a strict set of rules for attire, as they viewed themselves as culturally superior.
 These new clothing norms arrived alongside new rules around government, education, and class structure.

 Upper and middle-class Indian men wore western clothing in public, often doing so because it brought them closer to being equal with European men.
 At first, this included combining elements of Indian and Western clothing, as some men would wear a 'dhoti' (loose lower garment) with a shirt and coat.
 Others started wearing a sherwani, which fused together the British frock coat and an achkan.
 Eventually, some men started wearing full European styles, like a pantsuit.
 Although one major difference that remained between Indian and European men's fashion was the style and etiquette of head coverings.
 Some Indian men wore this for religious purposes, like turbans and phetas.
 For Indian men, it was important to wear this at all times in public, whereas European men would generally remove it.
 Thus, we see that Indian men’s fashion experienced changes through the fusion of cultures.

 Women's clothing and fashion were also influenced by the British.
 They did not wear fully western clothes like men, but many started to wear petticoats and certain blouse styles under their saris.
 Both of these articles of clothing were brought to India by Europeans.
 These new articles of clothing also created some tension between castes.
 One major instance of this was in Kerala, where only upper-caste women were allowed to wear blouses.
 Though, from 1813 to 1859 the Channar Revolt was supported by Christian missionaries who wanted Indian women to wear blouses.

 Another influence of the British on Indian women's clothing was the introduction of new materials.
 They started using mill-made cloth and other imported satins and artificial silks.
 A few reasons for using these new materials include that they were cheaper to produce and were more versatile than the cloth used in India.
 Sometimes these new styles were also more functional for Indian women.
 The adoption of these new textiles and styles was seen as a sign of upward mobility in British-Indian society.

-The British also impacted the textile industry in India because of industrialization and using their own mills instead of artisans in India.
+The British also impacted the textile industry in India because of industrialisation and using their own mills instead of artisans in India.
 This led to the unemployment of many Indians.
 Later, Gandhi called for Indian people to make and wear their own hand-spun clothing, called khadi cloth, as a sign of resistance against the British.
 This was part of the Swadeshi movement.
 In fact, we can see that small-scale artisan clothing producers did not disappear from India during the 20th century as they continued to make up a significant share of industrial output.